Cobb County Public Library System cards are free to all Cobb County residents.

 Library cards, with the exception of non-resident cards and temporary cards, expire every 2 years.
 When your card expires, just visit any location of the CCPLS, pay any fines you might have and confirm your current address to renew your card for another 2 years.

 Cobb County residents and people who own property or businesses within Cobb County are eligible for a free library card.
-CCPLS also issues library cards to schools and businesses in Cobb County, and current Cobb County government employees.
+CCPLS also issues library cards to educators and businesses in Cobb County, and current Cobb County government employees.
 Find more information about the requirements for those cards below.

 The Cobb County Public Library System requires one of the following forms of identification as proof of residency.